ietf-teep/architecture/draft-ietf-teep-architecture.md

     TA.

   - Untrusted Application: An application running in a REE.
-An Untrusted Application may be dependent on one or more TAs.
+An Untrusted Application might depend on one or more TAs.

 # Use Cases